Peter Flora

-Peter Flora (*3 March 1944, in Innsbruck, Tyrol, Austria) is an Austrian citizen and taught until his retirement in spring 2009 as a professor of sociology at the University of Mannheim.
-Peter Flora is a son of the Austrian drawer, caricaturist, graphic artist and illustrator Paul Flora.
+Peter Flora (*3 March 1944, in Innsbruck, Alpine and Danube Reichsgaue, Greater German Reich) is an Austrian citizen and taught until his retirement in spring 2009 as a professor of sociology at the University of Mannheim.
+Flora is a son of the Austrian drawer, caricaturist, graphic artist and illustrator Paul Flora.

 Academic career

-Peter Flora attended primary and secondary school in Innsbruck.
-At 21 years he started his studies studying sociology, political science and statistics at the Universities of Tübingen, Berlin, and finally Constance in sociology, political science and statistics (from 1965 to 1969).
-He concluded his studies in 1969 (aged 25 years old) with a Master of Arts degree of the University of Constance.
-His Master of Arts thesis dealt with Proposals in Order to Determine the Term and the Investigation of the Phenomenon of Conservatism.
+Flora attended primary and secondary school in Innsbruck.
+At 21 years he started his studies studying sociology, political science and statistics at the Universities of Tübingen, Berlin, and finally Konstanz in sociology, political science and statistics (from 1965 to 1969).
+He concluded his studies in 1969 (aged 25 years old) with a Master of Arts degree from the University of Konstanz.
+His MA thesis dealt with Proposals in Order to Determine the Term and the Investigation of the Phenomenon of Conservatism.

 The modernization researcher

-His years as an assistant from 1969 to 1973, he completed at the Universities of Frankfurt am Main and Mannheim at the chair of Prof. Dr. Wolfgang Zapf; both together organized the QUAM-project (Quantitative Model of Modernization).
+Flora's years as an assistant from 1969 to 1973, he completed at the Universities of Frankfurt and Mannheim at the chair of Prof. Dr. Wolfgang Zapf; both together organized the QUAM-project (Quantitative Model of Modernization).
 Based on data collected in this project, he received a doctorate in 1972 at the University of Constance on a subject which would occupy him as well as his supervisor Wolfgang Zapf for many years: modernization research.
 The doctoral dissertation was published in 1974 and 1975 respectively in two parts with the Westdeutscher Verlag.

-In 1972, when Wolfgang Zapf accepted the professorship of the third chair for sociology (Lehrstuhl für Soziologie III) at the University of Mannheim, Peter Flora moved with him as assistant to Mannheim.
+In 1972, when Zapf accepted the professorship of the third chair for sociology (Lehrstuhl für Soziologie III) at the University of Mannheim, Flora moved with him as assistant to Mannheim.
 Both together applied for the project on Historical Indicators of the Western European Democracies (HIWED) which became funded by the VolkswagenStiftung.
 Results of this research project consisted of a larger number of presentations, contributions to journals and books, the working paper series of the HIWED-Reports, two dissertations and finally the two-volume data handbook State, Economy, and Society in Western Europe 1815–1975, published in 1983 and 1987 respectively.

-Only three years after receiving his doctoral degree, in 1976 at the age of 32, Peter Flora has been qualified for lecturing in sociology at the University of Mannheim with a habilitation thesis on Modernization and the Development of the European Welfare States.
+Only three years after receiving his doctoral degree, in 1976 at the age of 32, Flora qualified for lecturing in sociology at the University of Mannheim with a habilitation thesis on Modernization and the Development of the European Welfare States.
 Expert opinions were delivered by M. Rainer Lepsius and Wolfgang Zapf.

-Still in the same year, in 1976, Peter Flora attained a C 3 professorship for sociology at the Research Institute for Sociology of the University of Cologne; there he taught and did research until 1979.
+In the same year, Flora attained a C 3 professorship for sociology at the Research Institute for Sociology of the University of Cologne; there he taught and did research until 1979.
 The HIWED project was continued by a research project funded by the VolkswagenStiftung in order to build up the so-called West European Data Archive (WEDA).
 The general goal was to produce a historical data handbook on Western Europe, the theory of Stein Rokkan forming the background, and a series of data-supported analyses on the modernization of West European societies which should pick up and develop further Rokkan's ideas.